 Tortoises are reptiles so they absorb moisture through their skin to hydrate.
 Soakings allow them to get the hydration they desperately need.

 This is the part that confuses most people, don't over think it.
 Tortoises need UVB to simulate sun light.
-I strongly recommend a Mercury Vapor UVB Basking Bulb.
-This will act as both your heat lamp and UVB lamp during the day.
+I prefer to use a "Tube Style" UVB bulb, you'll want one to cover roughly 75% of your enclosure size.
 Avoid coil bulbs as they have been known to be harmful to tortoises eyes.
-Tube style UV lights can be used as well but will need an additional basking bulb or CHE on during the day as they do not produce heat, only UV.
+Tube Style UVB bulbs aren't a heat source so you will need to pair it with a CHE and/or a basking bulb for heat.
 If your tortoise lives outdoors no UVB is necessary but I do not recommend a tortoise under 6" living outside full time.

 Sulcatas are grazing tortoises so grasses and weeds should be the bulk of your tortoises diet.
 Cactus Pads, Spring Mix Lettuce (without spinach), Mazuri tortoise diet, Hay, Mulberry, and Hibiscus leaves are excellent options as well.
 Be sure to sprinkle calcium powder with Vitamin D3 on their food twice weekly.